-Employees of Imperial Medical School are told:
+Employees of Imperial medical school are told

-The divisional minimum benchmarks are 'To have sufficient papers in top rated journals in the speciality to ensure four publications in the RAE review period (2001-2007) with an Impact Factor of at least 5 and with no overlap with co-authors from Imperial'
+The divisional minimum benchmarks are:

+"To have sufficient papers in top rated journals in the speciality to ensure 4 publications in the RAE review period (2001-2007) with an Impact Factor of at least 5 and with no overlap with co-authors from ImperiaL"

-The 'productivity' target for publications is "To publish three papers per annum including one in a prestigious journal with an impact factor of at least 5".
-Unfortunately, Dr X has published only two papers in 2006 ...
+The "productivity" target for publications is to:

+"To publish 3 papers per annum including one in a prestigious journal with an impact factor of at least 5"

+Unfortunately Dr X has published only two papers in 2006 . . .

-Let's see who lives up to their 'productivity' criterion.
+Let's see who lives up to their "productivity" criterion.

-Take, for example two scientists who command universal respect in my own field - Erwin Neher and Bert Sakmann.
+Take, for example two scientists who command universal respect in my own field,

+Erwin Neher and Bert Sakmann.
 They got the Nobel Prize for Physiology or Medicine in 1991.
-In the 10 years from 1976 to 1985, Sakmann published an average of 2.6 papers per year (range 0 to 6).
-In 6 of these 10 years he failed to meet the publication target set by Imperial, and these failures included the years in which the original single channel paper was published (Neher & Sakmann, 1976) and also the year when Colquhoun & Sakmann (1985) was published.
+In the ten years from 1976 to 1985, Sakmann published an average of 2.6 papers per year (range 0 to 6).

-In 2 of these 10 years he had no publications whatsoever.

-On the other hand, a paper in 1981 in a journal with an 'unacceptable' impact factor of 3.56 has had over 15000 citations (Hamill et al. 1981).
+In six of these ten years he failed to meet the publication target set by Imperial, and these failures included the years in which the original single channel paper was published (Neher & Sakmann, 1976) and also the year when Colquhoun & Sakmann (1985) was published.
+In two of these ten years he had no publications whatsoever.On the other hand, a paper in 1981 in a journal with an 'unacceptable' impact factor of 3.56 has had over 15000 citations (Hamill et al., 1981).
 This paper would have earned for Sakmann a publication score of a miserable 0.71, less than 100th of our perspective in Science.